PRIME MEMBER EXCLUSIVE | 3 Months Free Trial

 ~

-A huge thank you as well to Hanna for joining me today and sharing her story and time, and of course thank you to Nick Thorburn for the stellar theme music, Ceci Giglio for the incredible graphics, Jero Squartini for the amazing animations, to RDan, Leila, Inka, and Carl for admining the Facebook group, and to my family for supporting this project.
+A huge thank you to Julio for taking the time to sit down with me and share the incredible story behind Habitat Marte and everything his team has built over the past eight years.
+It’s inspiring to see a world-class Mars analog thriving in the Southern Hemisphere and helping prepare people from around the globe for the future of space exploration.
+And of course, thank you to Nick Thorburn for the stellar theme music, Ceci Giglio for the incredible graphics, Jero Squartini for the amazing animations, to RDan, Leila, Inka, and Carl for admining the Facebook group, and to my family for supporting this project—even when my travel wishlist starts including Mars analog stations.

 Show More Show Less